IQSS/dataverse/doc/sphinx-guides/source/user/account.rst

 API Token
 ---------

 #.
-To create your API token, click on your name in the header on right hand side and then click on API Token.
+To create your API token, click on your name in the header on the right hand side and then click on API Token.
 #.
 In this tab, you can create your API Token for the first time as well as recreate it if you need a new API Token or if your API Token becomes compromised.